 Native fanatics will always argue you can’t get the best experience on both platforms (iOS & Android) unless the app is native.
 However, the overheads can be a killer, hiring can be difficult.
 Plus, if you are a startup which needs to go on both these platforms simultaneously to reach a larger audience, a cross-platform app is the way to go.
 And, it saves both time and money.

-One of the biggest downsides of using RN is when Google or Apple changes something, these things can break the components in your app.
+One of the biggest downsides of using React Native is when Google or Apple changes something, these things can break the components in your app.
 However, with Flutter (since you are using its own rendering system), that won’t happen.

 So, how do you choose?

 Start by writing your app idea on a paper.
 Think about the features it needs and prioritize them.
 List down all the functionalities.
-Now, look into RN or Flutter to check if they have got good support for it.
-Compare and then make a decision.
+Now, look into React Native or Flutter to check if they have got good support for it.
+Compare react native and flutter and then make a decision.
 If none of these have support for functionality which is going to be a major part of your app (like the success/failure depends on it), you might need to go the native way.

 While I understand this might confuse people further, but better early than getting into a messy code.
 Check this.
 In case more than a small part of your app needs native code, most likely you will be better off with native.